 The mission of AUC is to train tomorrow’s physicians, whose service to their communities and their patients is enhanced by international learning experiences, a diverse learning community, and an emphasis on social accountability and engagement.

-AUC is dedicated to developing physicians who will be socially responsible and clinically superb.
-Our graduates are resilient, collaborative, scientifically adept, able to take charge of their own continuing education and lead the changes required to meet the needs of evolving populations and healthcare systems.
+AUC is dedicated to developing socially responsible and clinically superb physicians.
+Graduates of our Doctor of Medicine degree program are resilient, collaborative, scientifically adept, and able to take charge of their own continuing education and meet the needs of evolving populations and healthcare systems.

-Faculty have an obligation to ensure that the educational program’s learning objectives, curricular materials and learning environment are conducive to engendering successful medical professionals.
-As such, the AUC objectives are designed to allow graduates to demonstrate proficiency in the six core competencies as outlined by Accreditation Counsel for Graduate Medical Education as listed below.
-All assessment methods and tools within the curriculum should be designed to allow students to demonstrate continued progression toward the expected competencies.
+Faculty ensure that the educational program’s learning objectives, curricular materials, and learning environment are conducive to engendering successful medical professionals.
+The AUC objectives are designed to allow graduates to demonstrate proficiency in the six core competencies as outlined by the Accreditation Council for Graduate Medical Education (ACGME).
+Assessment methods and tools within the AUC curriculum are designed to allow students to demonstrate continued progression toward the expected competencies.

-Demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families and health professionals.
+Good interpersonal and communication skills result in the effective exchange of information and collaboration with patients, their families, and other health professionals.

 Provide patient-centered care that is compassionate, appropriate and effective for the treatment of health problems and the promotion of health